yosoufe/SelfStudyRobotics/hardware/realsense.md

 * Fusion 360: https://a360.co/36ryEeb

-# Cross Compile for Jetson Nane:
+# Cross Compile for Jetson Nano:
 You need to follow steps on `cross_compile.md` file first to prepare the environment for the cross compilation.
 After following those steps, you may follow the below.